decker-edu/decker/users-guide/decker-users-guide.md

 ### Code blocks

-Source code snippets can be included from an external file by either rusing the image tag with a the `code` class or by using a Pandoc code block.
+Source code snippets can be included from an external file by either using the image tag with a the `code` class or by using a Pandoc code block.

 An example for a Javascript including image tag: